Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *stack of 30: 2 Slots x 15 Items | 3 Slots x 10 Items | 4 Slots x 7 Items (+2), etc*
 * *press Right Click to undo the current Split Selection, (before releasing Left Click)*

-			Select all of Item Type; Combine all Stacks of a type of Item into 1 Stack (Max Stack Limits still apply) if nothing is Selected, Double Left Click | if the same Item Type is Selected, Triple Left Click (this will not work if you have an unrelated Item Selected, you will simply switch the selection) Transfer all of Item Type; Sends all Items of the same Type between Storage Interfaces and your Inventory (Inventory/Crafting wont put items in your Hotbar, Chests will prioritize your Hotbar, for some reason) with an Item Selected (a selection IS required), Shift + Double left Click (your current selection will not be transfered, use an unrelated Item to be sure to Transfer all)
+**Select All of an Item Type**: *Double Left Click | Triple Left Click*
+* Combines All Stacks of an Item Type into 1 Stack *(Max Stack Limits still apply)*
+* *the Keybind depends on if you currently have an Item Selected or not*
+	* *if nothing is Selected, Double Click the Item*
+	* *if the SAME Item Type is Selected, Triple Left Click*
+	* *if an unrelated Item is Selected, you cannot Select All*
+		* *trying to do so would just swap the Items back and forth*

+**Transfer All of an Item Type**: *Shift + Double Left Click*
+* Sends All Items of the same Type between Storage Interfaces and your Inventory
+	* *Inventory and Crafting wont put items into your Hotbar*
+	* *Chests will prioritize your Hotbar, before putting items into your Inventory*
+* *requires an Item to be currently Selected, otherwise you will just instantly send over a single Stack*
+	* *your current Selected Item Stack will not be Trasnfered*
+	* *to easily send ALL of an item type, have an unrelated Item Selected*

 <br/>